Shayan-Ghani/Container-Exporter/README.md

 ```

 ### Add CXP to Prometheus
-- Edit your prometheus.yml file and add the address of container-exporter in scrape_configs:
+- Edit your `prometheus.yml` file and add the address of container-exporter in scrape_configs:

 ![Prometheus config](./capture/scrape-config.png "Prometheus configuration file")

+- Reload or restart your Prometheus server.
 ### That is it you are good to go, Enjoy Using CXP! "}"